apache/apisix-website/website/docs/general/community.md

 ---

 Apache APISIX is a project maintained by community members under the Apache Software Foundation.
-It is an open source project that abides by the [Apache code of conduct](https://www.apache.org/foundation/policies/conduct.html).
+It is an open source project that abides by the [Apache Software Foundation's code of conduct](https://www.apache.org/foundation/policies/conduct.html).
 Apache APISIX is a dynamic, real-time, high-performance Cloud-Native API Gateway.
 It handles traditional north-south traffic, as well as east-west traffic between services.

 ## How to get involved